LI spot to host interactive movie tribute show

 Plans are in the works for more cinematic celebrations in the future such as Prince’s “Purple Rain,” which has its 35th anniversary this year, and the disco classic “Saturday Night Fever.”

-“People seem to like these movie themes, so we want to expand,” says Sorrentino.
+“People seem to like the movie themes, so we want to expand,” says Sorrentino.
 “Mulcahy’s is a great place to launch these shows.”

 'GREASE' & 'DIRTY DANCING' TRIBUTE CONCERT